Geometry effects in quantum dot families: Bound states in bent or locally deformed chains

 where we use the notation $x=(x_1,x_\perp)$ for elements of $S_a$ and $\R^\nu$.
 The negative spectrum of $H_{V,Y_0}$ is nonempty if this is the case for some $H_V(\theta)$, and it is obvious that such spectral points can be only eigenvalues of $H_V(\theta)$.
 Each $H_V(\theta)$ is self-adjoint and associated with the quadratic form

 with the domain consisting of all $\psi\in H^1(S_a)$ that satisfy the first quasi-periodic condition in \eqref{fiberdom}.
-Using further the unitary transformation $\phi(x) = \e^{i\theta x_\perp/a}\psi(x)$, we can rewrite the form \eqref{fiberform} as the map
+Using further the unitary transformation $\phi(x) = \e^{i\theta x_1/a}\psi(x)$, we can rewrite the form \eqref{fiberform} as the map

 defined on $H^1(S_a)$ with periodic boundary conditions, $\phi\big(\frac{a}{2}\big) = \phi\big(\!-\!\frac{a}{2}\big)$.
 From here one can check that the eigenvalues of $H_V(\theta)$, if they exist, are continuous functions of $\theta$, and their ranges constitute the spectral bands.
-Moreover, the lower and upper band edges correspond respectively to the symmetric and antisymmetric solutions, $\psi(x) = \pm\psi(-x)$, and at the same time, the bracketing argument \cite[Sec.~XIII.15]{RS} applied to \eqref{fiberform} gives the bounds
+Moreover, the lower and upper band edges correspond respectively to the symmetric and antisymmetric solutions, $\psi(x) = \pm\psi(-x)$, due to the smoothness referring to the Neumann and Dirichlet condition at the slab boundary, while the bracketing argument \cite[Sec.~XIII.15]{RS} applied to \eqref{fiberform} gives the bounds

 where $H_{V,a}^\mathrm{N/D}$ are the operators acting as $-\Delta + V$ on functions of $H^2(S_a)$ satisfying the Neuman and Dirichlet conditions, respectively, at the boundary of the slab $S_a$.
 By minimax principle, this means that the $j$th spectral band is squeezed between the $j$th eigenvalues of the two operator provided those exist; if such an eigenvalue exists for $H_{V,a}^\mathrm{N}$ but not for $H_{V,a}^\mathrm{D}$ the upper bound is replaced by zero.
-Another application of the bracketing argument shows that the estimating eigenvalues are monotonous with respect to $a$ so that the bands shrink as $a$ increases.
+Another simple application of the bracketing argument shows that the estimating eigenvalues are monotonous with respect to $a$, the lower (Neumann) being increasing with respect to $a$, the upper decreasing, so that the bands shrink as $a$ increases.
 Furthermore, we note that the discrete spectrum of the two operators is the same as that of $\tilde{H}_{V,a}^\mathrm{N/D}$ obtained from $H_V$ by adding the Neumann/Dirichlet condition at $x_1=\pm\frac{a}{2}$ since the `outer' part of these operators are positive.
 Increasing the spacing of the added conditions we arrive eventually to the same eigenvalue equation, hence the bands shrink to the eigenvalues of $H_V$ as $a\to\infty$; this yields the last claim.

 To prove the sufficient condition for the existence of negative spectrum it is enough to find a trial function which makes the form $Q_{V,0}$ of \eqref{fiberform} negative.
 We can use, for instance, the functions